Arcensoth/chunkbuster-datapack/README.md

 [Tickbuster]    | `v0.1.0`

 ## Usage
+- Make sure you've marked yourself as a module administrator by running `function chunkbuster:-user/001_admin`.
+- There are two ways to specify areas for pre-generation:
-Stand in the middle of the area you want to pre-generate and then run `trigger ckb.run set <diameter_in_blocks>`, replacing `<diameter_in_blocks>` with the desired diameter (in blocks).
+  1. Standing in the center of the area you want to pre-grenerate, and then running `trigger ckb.run set <diameter_in_blocks>`.
+  2. Supplying explicit arguments via `storage` and then running `trigger ckb.run`.
+You can get a clickable pre-filled command for this by running `trigger ckb.run` to see which arguments are missing.

-You can have multiple areas pre-generating at the same time, but they're still sharing CPU time so it's not going to go any faster.
+- You can have multiple areas pre-generating at the same time, but they're still sharing CPU time so it's not going to go any faster.
+- Pre-generation state should be preserved between crashes and relogs, however changing the world spawn may halt any ongoing pre-generation.
+This is because the entities that record pre-generation state are moved to world spawn between each tick.
+It is recommended that you wait until pre-generation is complete before changing the world spawn.

 ## FAQ
 ### What does it do?